Vanderbilt University: 1950s and 1960s

 In the early 1950s, some of the first women graduated as engineers.
 Women's rights advocate Maryly Van Leer Peck graduated as the first chemical engineer in 1951 after not being able to study this field at Georgia Tech where her father was president.
 In 1953, Chancellor Branscomb orchestrated admission of the first African American student to Vanderbilt, in the School of Divinity.
-In 1960, under intense pressure from the Vanderbilt Board of Trust, especially James Geddes Stahlman, a Trustee and the influential editor of the local newspaper, Branscomb expelled Divinity student James Lawson.
+In 1960, under intense pressure from the Vanderbilt Board of Trust, especially James G. Stahlman, a Trustee and the influential editor of the local newspaper, Branscomb expelled Divinity student James Lawson.
 Lawson was a Congress of Racial Equality leader who organized sit-ins in defiance of Nashville's segregation laws.
 A dozen faculty members resigned in protest.
 Branscomb later re-examined his decision, regretting he did not consider referring it to committee to delay action for three months until Lawson's graduation.
 The school was placed on probation for a year by the American Association of Theological Schools, and the power of trustees was curtailed.
 The university took Stahlman's $5 million donation in 1972–1973, and named a professorship in his honor.
 In 2005, Lawson was re-hired as a Distinguished University Professor for the 2006–2007 academic year.
 He was named a Distinguished Alumnus for his achievements.

-In May 1962 the Board of Trustees approved a recommendation from Chancellor Branscomb to admit African Americans in all of the University's educational schools.
+In May 1962 the Board of Trustees approved a recommendation from Chancellor Branscomb to admit African Americans in all of the university's educational schools.
 The first black undergraduates entered the school in the fall of 1964.
 The university drew national attention in 1966 when it recruited Perry Wallace, the first African American to play varsity basketball in the Southeastern Conference (SEC).
 Wallace, from Nashville, played varsity basketball for Vanderbilt from 1967 to 1970, and faced considerable opposition from segregationists when playing at other SEC venues.
 In 2004, a student-led drive to retire Wallace's jersey finally succeeded.

 In 1964, Vanderbilt held its first IMPACT Symposium, which has since become a university tradition of hosting speakers in a multi-day annual symposium to discuss current events and topics of a controversial nature.
 Participants have included Martin Luther King Jr., Allen Ginsberg, Stokely Carmichael, Strom Thurmond, Robert F. Kennedy, Margaret Thatcher, Madeleine Albright, Vicente Fox, Ehud Barak, and multiple Presidents of the United States.